 What to Pack

-Consider when you are packing that Vancouver is a laid-back city, more partial to socks and sandals than high heels and stockings.
-Residents are generally an active bunch that dresses in sportswear.
+Since it is tough to forecast, it can make packing for your trip more difficult—the best course of action is to plan to dress in layers and bring rain-resistant wear.
+When you are packing, consider that Vancouver is a laid-back city, more partial to socks and hiking boots or sandals than high heels and stockings.
+Residents are generally active people dressed in sportswear.

-Bring warm, waterproof clothing including sweaters and a jacket for the cooler evenings.
-Pack closed-toe shoes, although sandals are possible during the day.
-For rainy days, bring an umbrella.
-And, remain optimistic for those sunny days, bring a sunhat, sunglasses, and sunscreen.
+Pack warm, waterproof clothing, including sweaters and a jacket for the cooler evenings.
+Closed-toe shoes are good to have along, although sandals may be used during the day.
+Bring an umbrella for rainy days, and remain optimistic for those sunny days: Include a hat, sunglasses, and sunscreen.

 September Events in Vancouver

-- Bard on the Beach Shakespeare Festival: In Vancouver from May until the end of September, you can enjoy a Shakespearean performance against a natural backdrop of sea, sky, and mountains.
+- Bard on the Beach Shakespeare Festival: From June through September, you can enjoy a Shakespearean performance in Vancouver's Vanier Park—against a natural backdrop of sea, sky, and mountains—in this festival that's been taking place for 30 years.

-- Vancouver International Film Festival: From the end of September into the first two weeks of October, the film festival will screen more than 300 films from scores of countries.
+- Vancouver International Film Festival: From the end of September into the first two weeks of October, the film festival going strong for almost 40 years will screen more than 320 films from scores of countries, including Canada.
 Films span fiction, documentary, and genre-defying categories.

 September Travel Tips

-- The first Monday of September is the Labor Day holiday.
+- The first Monday of September is the Labour Day holiday, so expect crowds.
 Banks and most stores will be closed.
-Expect crowds.

-- If your trip spans from the end of August into September or is at the tail end of the month with part of your trip in October, there are plenty of activities in those months, too.
+- If your trip spans from the end of August into September, or is at the tail end of the month extending into October, you'll find plenty of great activities in those months, too.

 - Learn more about weather and travel to other Canadian cities.